bonastos/yadif/docs/tutorial.md

 #Tutorial

+###Installation

-First, take the `yadif.hpp` from the `single_header` directory and put it in your include path.
+First, either grab `yadif.hpp` from the `single_header` directory or down load it from [here](https://raw.githubusercontent.com/bonastos/yadif/master/single_header/yadif.hpp).
+Put it in your include path.
+Your done.

 ###Example

 In Yadif the rules for object creation are called bindings.
 There are two kinds of bindings.
 Type bindings are used to bind an implementation to an interface.
 The second kind, provider bindings, define how an object of a specified type is created.
 This is done by registering a factory object that creates an instance of the bound type.
 These factories are called providers.

 Here's a complete example.